hgaiser/moonshine/README.md

 ### Client pairing

 When a client attempts to pair through Moonlight, they are presented with a PIN number.
-The easiest method is to use your browser and navigate to the following URL:
+The easiest method to provide this PIN number to Moonshine is to use your browser and navigate to the following URL:

 ```
 http://localhost:47989/pin